carinasauter/wwcode-august2016/README.md

     - `~/Downloads/zeppelin` (if you're on Mac OS X) or
     - `C:\Users\[username]\Downloads\zeppelin` (if you're on Windows).
 - Remember this folder's path!
 We're going to reference it as `<your zeppelin-data folder path>` in step 3.
-- Move the data file you've copied into that folder.
+- Move the data file you've copied into that folder (don't unzip it yet — we'll do that in our container, in step 5).

 Great — preparation complete.